If you are accused of violating your probation conditions in Nevada, you are entitled to a probation revocation hearing.

 - electronic monitoring and intensive supervision

-- regular meetings with a probation officer–commonly abbreviated “P.O.” (only in felony and gross misdemeanor cases)
+- regular meetings with a probation officer (“P.O.”), but only in felony and gross misdemeanor cases

-- a “suspended sentence” of jail or prison that will be imposed if you violate probation
+- a “suspended sentence” of jail time or prison time that will be imposed if the terms are violated

-- the Nevada crime of attempted sexual assault of a child under 16
+- attempted sexual assault of a child under 16

-Like it sounds, a probation violation is when you allegedly defy a term of your probation in Nevada.
-Typical probation violations that our Las Vegas criminal defense attorney see include:
+A violation of probation is when you allegedly defy a term of your probation in Nevada.
+Five common probation violations are:

 - not paying a court-ordered fine or restitution